Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 All you need is a chain, some rubber tiles spacers(yes, you’ve read that right :)), a 5/64″ or a 3/32″ drill, and some paint or nail polish.
 If your other half likes some bling, you could glue some gemstones, Swarovski crystals on top or use glitter to make it sparkle.

-Now you g and paint it to your liking using a nail polish or glitter paint and attach a chain to each hole.
-You could go wild and make a bracelet with more that one heart and chain in between.
+Now you g and paint it to your liking using nail polish or glitter paint and attach a chain to each hole.
+You could go wild and make a bracelet with more than one heart and chain in between.

 If you want to add some gems, I’d use a glue gun to make it secure.